 Another important aspect of Medicare Part B benefits is coverage for preventive health services.
 Part B covers immunizations for seniors such as your annual flu vaccine and your pneumonia vaccines.

-Other preventive coverage under Part B includes cardiovascular screenings, diabetes screenings, glaucoma test, screenings for HIV and other sexually transmitted diseases, alcohol abuse screening, and counseling services.
+Other preventive coverage under Part B includes cardiovascular screenings, diabetes screenings, glaucoma tests, screenings for HIV and other sexually transmitted diseases, alcohol abuse screening, and counseling services.
 Part B coverage also includes screening for depression, other mental health issues, and counseling.

 Medicare Part C

 Part C Medicare is an option for individuals wanting to enroll in a Medicare Advantage Plan instead of receiving their benefits through Original Medicare.
-Private companies offer the Medicare Advantage Plans.
+Private companies offer Medicare Advantage Plans.
 If you enroll, you still receive all your coverage and benefits that you would have if you opted for Original Medicare.

 Some primary differences are that you receive coverage through the Medicare Advantage provider and Medicare provides a “Fixed amount” for your care every month.

 Although private companies offering Medicare Advantage Plans have to abide by Medicare rules, they can also set specific rules.
 For example, you may have to have a referral to see a specialist.
 The company you purchase your policy from may potentially charge you a different amount for your out-of-pocket costs, compared to out-of-pocket costs of Original Medicare.